Fairy circle (arid grass formation): Description

+In the languages of the Martu and Warlpiri peoples of Western Australia, fairy circles are known as "linyji" in the Manyjilyjarra language and "mingkirri" in the Warlpiri language.
+But from a scientific perspective, termite linyji are common vegetation gaps and not true fairy circles.

 Theories of formation

-There has long been debate about the causes of the circles.
-The investigation and development of theories have included numerous theories both mundane and supernatural.
-One favoured assumption is that the sand termite Psammotermes allocerus is responsible, but the range of the phenomena is much wider than that of the termite species, and details of the effects vary, so to ascribe all circles to any such single cause would be unrealistic.
+Like heuweltjies in South Africa and Mima mounds in the U.S., the cause of fairy circles has long been a puzzle and the investigation has proved challenging.
+There may also be more than one explanation, as fairy circles in Namibia may be created in a different way from those in Australia, because they formed on sand rather than clay.
+Ecologists have hypothesized about why fairy circles appear in arid landscapes, and these can be grouped into two main theories: a termite origin hypothesis, and a vegetation self-organization hypothesis.

-In 2004, University of Pretoria's Botany professor Gretel van Rooyen rejected proposals of termite activity, radioactive soil, and of plant toxins.
+In 2004, University of Pretoria botanist Gretel van Rooyen rejected proposals of termite activity, radioactive soil, and of plant toxins.
+They concluded that fairy circles are possibly a phenomenon of vegetation self-organization, as there are many examples worldwide with similar vegetation patterns.

 In 2008, Angelique Joubert proposed that residual plant toxins remaining in the soil after the death of Euphorbia damarana plants might be the cause of the barren interiors of the circles.

 In 2012, Eugene Moll suggested the termite species Baucaliotermes hainsei and Psammotermes allocerus as the creator of these circles.
 All rings have been found to contain termite casts, and radar investigations suggest that a moist layer of soil is situated beneath the fairy circles.

 In 2013, this theory was supported by Norbert Juergens.
 Juergens found evidence that the sand termite, Psammotermes allocerus, generates a local ecosystem that profits from and promotes the creation of the fairy circle.
 The sand termite was found in 80-100% of the circles, in 100% of newly formed circles, and was the only insect to live across the range of the phenomenon.
 Sand termites create the fairy circle by consuming vegetation and burrowing in the soil to create the ring.
 The barren circle allows water to percolate down through sandy soil and accumulate underground, allowing the soil to remain moist even under the driest conditions.
 Grass growth around the circle is promoted by the accumulated soil water, and in turn the termites feed on the grasses, slowly increasing the diameter of the circle.
-This behavior on the part of Psammotermes allocerus amounts to creation of a local ecosystem in a manner analogous to behaviour of the common beaver.
+This behaviour on the part of Psammotermes allocerus amounts to creation of a local ecosystem in a manner analogous to behaviour of the common beaver.